- Professor of Biochemistry and Biophysics

 The Ryan laboratory develops and applies quantitative methods to understand the molecular underpinnings of synapse function with a particular emphasis on the control of neurotransmitter release and the recycling of synaptic vesicles.
 The lab discovered that nerve terminals represent one of the critical loci of metabolic vulnerability in the brain which has led them to explore questions of how fuel availability and combustion is regulated to support synapse function.

-- Assistant Professor of Biochemistry
+- Assistant Professor of Biochemistry and Biophysics

 Phone: